NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __oslabel__: The Linux distribution label assigned by Mellanox to the tarball.
 For Ubuntu, the default value is `ubuntu16.04`.
-For RHEL-based Linux distributions, the default value is `rhel7.2`.
+For RHEL-based Linux distributions, the default value is `rhel7.2` for x86_64 processors and `rhel7.6alternate` for aarch64 processors.

 - __ospackages__: List of OS packages to install prior to installing OFED.
 For Ubuntu, the default values are `libnl-3-200`,